 The data in Fig. 4 above shows that eighty-five percent of informants said they chose the most appropriate media to communicate their work to others.
 This is in line with the requirements for someone to be said to be professional, namely being able to communicate effectively, both orally and in writing, good at hearing, having an attractive personality.
 Hobbs [28] states that the ability to communicate information is the essence of literacy, both in giving and receiving messages.
 Someone who has information literacy will effectively communicate his work to others.
 This can be seen through the selection of media and the format of communication that supports the achievement of the intended objectives.
 The data in Fig. 4 shows that seventy percent of informants can use information effectively to plan, create, and produce better performance.
 Information that can be said to be good or accurate can be seen from the source of information.
 A complete and clear source of information will affect the quality of the information obtained.
-From Fig. 4 above, it can be seen that the majority of information.
+From Fig. 4 above, it can be seen that the majority of informants chose the closest source in order to obtain the appropriate information.
 This implies that the lecturer's information literacy is good enough.